- 1 Six Days as Six thousand Years

 2 Peter 3:8

-In 100 AD, the Epistle of Barnabas prophesied that the world would come to an end after 6,000 years.
+The Epistle of Barnabas prophesied that the world would come to an end after 6,000 years.

 Give heed, children, what this means; He ended in six days.
-He means this, that in six thousand years the Lord shall bring all things to an end; for the day with Him signifies a thousand years…And He rested on the seventh day,” this He means; when His Son shall come, and shall abolish the time of the Lawless OneThe Epistle of Barnabas, 100 AD
+He means this, that in six thousand years the Lord shall bring all things to an end; for the day with Him signifies a thousand years…And He rested on the seventh day,” this He means; when His Son shall come, and shall abolish the time of the Lawless OneThe Epistle of Barnabas, A.D.
+100

 In the First Century, Christians already understood that the six days of creation represented a six thousand year plan of salvation.